Not knowing what to use on your skin can cause major problems.

 With that being said every product is not formulated for specific issues and concerns black men face with their skin.
 However, having a better understanding of what those problems, issues, and concerns are will give you more insight.

+According to Forbes black people are the second largest consumer group in America.
+Yet, when it comes to black men companies lack confidence and overlook the need to segment black men exclusively from other genders or race groups.
+Although black-owned skincare brands are on the rise most skincare products are marketed to black women because they drive more profit for the business than black men.
 For many years, skincare has been related to femininity; focusing on marketing to women only in the beauty industry or only caring for nonblack skin types, leaving black men on hold for a long time.
 I would say purposefully forgotten until now darker skin tones, more specifically skincare for black men was not a considerable market.

 Of course not, but aside from grooming a new haircut or fresh shave black men neglect their skin in general not caring much about their skin's appearance; unless it is focused on grooming.
 But nothing could be further from the truth, because black men have always cared about their skin Generational Rituals of African American men came from their fathers and grandfathers.